About a third of Americans say they’ve had an online shopping scam happen to them

 Numbers, Facts and Trends Shaping Your World

-Rebecca Leppert is a copy editor at Pew Research Center.
+Rebecca Leppert is an editorial specialist at Pew Research Center.

 Nationally, 60% of Americans say stricter environmental laws and regulations are worth the cost, while 38% say they cost too many jobs and hurt the economy.